xkickflip/hubot-jira-linkifier/README.md

 # hubot-jira-linkifier

-Hubot listens for a list of your JIRA project codes and responds with full clickable links to the tickets.
+Hubot listens for a list of your JIRA project prefixes like "DEV-123" and responds with full clickable links to the tickets.
+It specifically does not connect to Jira's API and just builds the link so that it responds as quickly as possible.

 See [`src/jira-linkifier.coffee`](src/jira-linkifier.coffee) for full documentation.